 The nature and propagation velocity of CR transport in the ICM are still strongly under debate.
-The two most common flavors of CR transport are CR diffusion, where CRs propagate along magnetic field lines with a constant, or energy-dependent diffusion coefficient, or CR streaming where CRs stream down a CR pressure gradient with a streaming velocity $v_\mathrm{st}$ which generally depends on the magnetic field strength and density in the medium and is of the order of the Alfvén, or sound speed \citep[see e.g.][for a detailed discussion]{Ensslin2011}.
-With the long cooling times of CR protons, it can be expected that, independent of the exact nature of these transport processes, CR protons will fill the entire cluster volume over the Hubble time.\\ Including CR transport in simulations adds a significant numerical challenge and cost \citep[see][for a recent review]{Hanasz2021}, which made it unfeasible for this large cosmological simulation.
-Due to the Lagrangian nature of our simulation code, however, we automatically account for the advection of CRs, which is expected to be the dominant transport process for low-energy CR protons \citep[][]{Ensslin2011, Wiener2013, Wiener2018, Reichherzer2025}. \\ We expect the potential inclusion of streaming to reduce the $\gamma$-ray flux from the center of the cluster, as CR protons would stream down the CR pressure gradient towards the cluster periphery.\\ The inclusion of diffusion could potentially impact the expected $\gamma$-ray emission, given that the diffusion coefficient is energy-dependent.
-Assuming that higher energy protons diffuse faster/easier would lead to a flattening of the CR proton spectrum away from acceleration zones \citep[see e.g.][for a study of the evolution of CR proton spectra under anisotropic, energy-dependent diffusion]{Girichidis2020}.
-This would naturally flatten the $\gamma$-ray spectrum as well.\\ However, full cosmological simulations of galaxy clusters, including anisotropic and energy-dependent diffusion, are not computationally feasible as of yet.
-It could nonetheless hold interesting prospects for future work.
+The two most common flavors of CR transport are CR diffusion, where CRs propagate along magnetic field lines with a constant or energy-dependent diffusion coefficient, or CR streaming, where CRs stream down a CR pressure gradient with a streaming velocity $v_\mathrm{st}$ that generally depends on the magnetic field strength and density in the medium and is on the order of the Alfvén or sound speed \citep[see, e.g.,][for a detailed discussion]{Ensslin2011}.
+With the long cooling times of CRps, it is expected that regardless of the exact nature of these transport processes, CRps will fill the entire cluster volume over the Hubble time.

+The inclusion of CR transport in simulations adds a significant numerical challenge and cost \citep[see][for a recent review]{Hanasz2021}, which made it unfeasible for this large cosmological simulation.
+Due to the Lagrangian nature of our simulation code, however, we automatically accounted for the advection of CRs, which is expected to be the dominant transport process for low-energy CRps \citep[][]{Ensslin2011, Wiener2013, Wiener2018, Reichherzer2025}.

+We expect that an inclusion of streaming might reduce the $\gamma$-ray flux from the center of the cluster, as CRps would stream down the CR pressure gradient toward the cluster periphery.

+The inclusion of diffusion might affect the expected $\gamma$-ray emission because the diffusion coefficient depends on the energy.
+The assumption that higher-energy protons diffuse faster/easier would lead to a flattening of the CRp spectrum away from acceleration zones \citep[see, e.g.,][for a study of the evolution of CRp spectra under anisotropic, energy-dependent diffusion]{Girichidis2020}.
+This would naturally flatten the $\gamma$-ray spectrum as well.
+However, full cosmological simulations of galaxy clusters, including anisotropic and energy-dependent diffusion, are not computationally feasible so far.
+This might nonetheless hold interesting prospects for future work.